Why BASW should end its involvement with the private equity-owned Sanctuary Personnel Social Work Awards

 This was the general thrust of a motion put the BASW 2021 AGM, the rationale being that BASW should not undermine its capacity to uphold its stated values, missions and principles, and those of the profession, by being intrinsically linked as ‘corporate partner’ to an Awards scheme sponsored by one of the largest recruitment agencies in the country, Sanctuary Personnel.

-Sanctuary is doing very well (see below) out of the increasingly difficult working conditions for social workers that are driving increasing numbers out of secure employment into insecure short term roles so that they have, more choice and control over who they work for, and often on the promise of higher pay.
+Sanctuary is doing very well (see below) out of the increasingly difficult working conditions for social workers that are driving increasing numbers out of secure employment into insecure short term roles so that they have, at least notionally, more choice and control over who they work for, often on the promise of higher pay, but with an under-acknowledged reduction in employees’ benefits and protections.
 This, in turn, drives high turnover of staff, creating an unhealthy supply-demand cycle as struggling LAs turn to agencies to fill increasing numbers of vacancies.
-This high turnover of social workers also leads to poorer service to the people social workers support, at a time when they are facing near-unprecedented deprivation and increasingly poor living conditions, due to having to contend with multiple changes of social worker, eroding trust and the capacity for vital relationship-based work.
+This high turnover of social workers also leads to poorer service to the people social workers support, at a time when they are facing near-unprecedented deprivation and increasingly poor living conditions, due to the multiple changes of social worker caused by this ‘churn’, which is corrosive to trust and the capacity for vital relationship-based work.

 Further, it is arguable that Sanctuary benefits greatly from the opportunities for business networking and brand promotion afforded by its decade-plus of sponsoring the Awards.